 Artisans was started in 1986 by Matt Lippa and Elizabeth Schaaf - that's us.
 We were living in the Chapel Hill area of North Carolina, had an open shop and also did some shows.
 It wasn't long before we also added mail order sales; and decided to establish a "Mail Order Gallery".
 Over the years we've done many shows and advertised in lots of Magazines and trade papers.
 We launched this web site that you are now on in December of 1995.

-Our business is located in Mentone, Alabama, USA, a small town on Lookout Mountain in the Northeast part of the state.
-We are just 6 miles off Interstate 59.
+Our business is located in Fort Payne, Alabama, USA, a small town on Lookout Mountain in the Northeast part of the state.
+We are just a short distance off Interstate 59.
 If your travels bring you near Atlanta, Nashville, Knoxville, Birmingham, or Chattanooga we are an easy drive.
 There are some other folk art and outsider art dealers in the area, quite a few antique shops, some well known folk and fine artists, and some good flea markets.
 There are also Bed and Breakfasts, good restaurants, State and National Parks, and lots to do and see.

 We do not have an open shop, or even a sign out front, but you can call us ahead of time to make an appointment for a private showing.
 We would prefer AT LEAST a weeks notice.
 If it is a "last minute thing", we are liable to say "no something else is going on - try another time".
-We tend to be irritable, self-absorbed, informal, blunt, and opinionated.
-If you can put up with those kind of attitudes and a little abuse, then you might like looking through the mess.
 We do have literally thousands of pieces of art and antiques.
 Please go to our Visiting Page for lots more information and links to places in the area.

 Our prices are pretty much firm.
 This does not mean that you can't make an offer or ask if we would consider reducing (or increasing) them.
 We are open to that.
 A warning: we do not react well to being asked "Is this your best price?"
 That is usually met with a suggestion by us to make it higher.
 We do try to give a discount for multiple purchases.
 That means if you are ordering more than one item, and if we have room, we will try to take off a little.
 If you are an actual, bonafide, in business dealer (not simply someone with a tax number), we try to offer a courtesy trade discount.
 That will vary depending upon the item(s) ordered.
 Please feel free to contact us about that.